 - 1. All results are provisional and subject to revision. - 2.
 These statistics refer to infections reported in the community, by which we mean private households.
 These figures exclude infections reported in hospitals, care homes and/or other institutional settings. - 3.
-It should be noted that averaging positivity rates over the past 14-day period can maskchanges in the positivity rates that have occurred in the most recent week.
+It should be noted that averaging positivity rates over the past 14-day period can mask changes in the positivity rates that have occurred in the most recent week. - 4.
+Please note that due to delay in receiving data from labs, the 14-day estimate for Northern Ireland this week only includes data from 14 February 2021 to 26 February 2021.